isomerpages/moe-compassvalesec/_our-programmes/Student Development Programmes/CCE: Sexuality Education.md

 ### OVERVIEW OF COMPASSVALE SECONDARY SCHOOL’S SEXUALITY EDUCATION PROGRAMME FOR 2024

- 4. SSexuality Education is delivered in a holistic manner through the school curriculum.
+ 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include: